 This is the release runbook: how to go from the current main to a published GitHub release that running copies of Zonogy discover through the software update check (see the Software Updates section of SPECIFICATION.md).

-zonogy-notary) via xcrun notarytool store-credentials.gh) authenticated, for publishing the release.scripts/release.sh honors these environment overrides: ZONOGY_SIGN_IDENTITY (codesign identity), ZONOGY_NOTARY_PROFILE (notarytool profile name), and ZONOGY_VERSION (version used in artifact filenames; defaults to the Info.plist value).
+zonogy-notary) via xcrun notarytool store-credentials.gh) authenticated, for publishing the release.scripts/release.sh honors these environment overrides: ZONOGY_SIGN_IDENTITY (codesign identity), ZONOGY_NOTARY_PROFILE (notarytool profile name), ZONOGY_VERSION (version used in artifact filenames; defaults to the Info.plist value), and ZONOGY_ALLOW_DIRTY=1 (skip the clean-working-tree check).

 Bump the version.
 Set CFBundleShortVersionString in Resources/Info.plist (for example 1.1).
 This one value drives the artifact filenames, the version the app reports, and what the update check compares against.
 (The build number in CFBundleVersion and the git hash are stamped automatically by scripts/build.sh at package time; the source plist’s CFBundleVersion is just a numeric placeholder and needs no editing.)